 According to embodiments of the present technology, there is provided a fragrance-emitting article formed using at least one fragrant compound such as, for example, a blend of essential oils as described herein.
 The fragrance-emitting article may comprise at least one solid substrate having a plurality of pores defined therein.
 As used herein, the term “pore” refers generally to any type of open space within a solid material or object, regardless of size or shape.
 The fragrance-emitting article further includes liquid drawn into at least a portion of the pores.
 The article is configured to emit at least one fragrant compound from the liquid within the pores into the surrounding environment.
 As mentioned previously, the fragrant compound may be volatile and detectable by the olfactory systems of a human or one or more non-human animal species.

 Any suitable type of solid porous substrate may be used to form fragrance-emitting articles according to embodiments of the present invention.
 The substrate may be a naturally-occurring substrate or it may be synthetic.
 Examples of suitable substrates include, but are not limited to, porous rocks such a lava rocks including scoria, pumice, basalt, as well as other porous rocks such as sandstone, limestone, dolomite, porphyry, tuff, gneiss, diatomite, and gypsum.
-The rocks can be in any form, including powders, particles, chunks, or even stone wool.
+The rocks can be in any form, including powders, particles, chunks, or even rock wool.
 Alternatively, the substrate may comprise a porous material such as plastic, glass, carbon, ceramic, paper, plant fibers, sponge, cork, concrete, wood, and clay, as well as combinations thereof.
 The substrate itself may be inert and, in some embodiments, it may be reusable.

 The average size of the pores within the substrate may be in the range of from about 0.5 microns to 2 mm, from about 1 micron to about 1 mm, from about 10 microns to about 0.5 mm, or from about 200 microns to about 350 microns.
 The total porosity, or open volume, within the substrate can be at least about 50, at least about 60, at least about 70, at least about 75, at least about 80, at least about 85, or at least about 90 percent, and/or not more than 99, not more than 97, not more than about 95, not more than about 90, not more than about 85, not more than about 80, or not more than about 75 percent.
 In some embodiments, the substrate can have a relatively high porosity, but a low permeability.
 As used herein, the term “porosity” refers to the total open volume of the substrate, while the term “permeability” refers to the amount of fluid capable of passing through the material per unit time.
 Lower permeability may permit the substrate to retain a larger volume of liquid and/or hold a volume of liquid longer within its pores.